technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

     ![](./media/image5.png)

-3. Switch to your repository directory, enter the following command.
+3. Switch to your repository directory, and enter the following command.

     +++cd “C:\Users\Admin\skills-change-commit-history”+++